- work in progress

 The present situation is critical.

-This ongoing project is a collaboration between the artist and five international writers, as they all attempt to find connections between this fascinating organism, its environment, and the name it bears.
+This project is a collaboration between the artist and three international writers, as they all attempt to find connections between this fascinating organism, its environment, and the name it bears.